 Blue Creek Project, Belize

+2012 saw the commencement of a drilling programme in Belize.
 The Blue Creek#2, Blue Creek#2A and Rio Bravo#1 wells were drilled to test two structures.
 Encouragingly, all three wells encountered hydrocarbons in both structures over the entire objective interval.
 The wells, therefore, demonstrate the presence of an active hydrocarbon system on New World’s licence area.
 Furthermore, nearly all porous dolomite intervals were found to be oil-bearing and in some zones, free live oil was observed.
-However, no commercial accumulations were identified, again due to high water saturations.
+However, no commercial accumulations were identified, due to high water saturations.
 It is noteworthy that these two drilled prospects as well as the prospect in the adjacent licence area are all located in separate fault blocks, and, from an oil accumulation and geologic standpoint, are independent of each other.
 As a result, the Directors believe each structure is unique in its geologic evolution, factoring in all the elements of a working hydrocarbon system and hydrocarbon charge characteristics.

 The seismic and drilling programme to date has significantly de-risked the Blue Creek Project as mentioned above.
 The abundance of traces and shows of oil and gas in the recently drilled wells shows that up-dip migration from the source rocks is taking place through the Blue Creek licence area.
 Clearly, hydrocarbon migration pathways formed by porous dolostone sequences, fracture systems and through leaky fault planes are present in the licence area and the adjacent licence where a recent discovery has been made by a neighbouring oil company.